Beliefs and Values

 “We teach you how to think, not what to think”

 The BV team at Okehampton College are passionate about inspiring students to become critical thinkers and preparing them to be global citizens of the twenty first century.
-In an ever increasing global society pupils are encouraged to master the skills and knowledge to be a success in all cultures and environments.
+In an ever-increasing global society pupils are encouraged to master the skills and knowledge to be a success in all cultures and environments.
 Pupils are encouraged to reflect individually on their own ideas and ways of living when exploring numerous worldviews, ethical issues and philosophical enquiry.
-To investigate what people believe and what difference this makes to how they live, enables students to gain the knowledge, understanding and skills needed to handle the questions raised by religion.
+To investigate what people, believe and what difference this makes to how they live, enables students to gain the knowledge, understanding and skills needed to handle the questions raised by religion.
 Ultimately, students at Okehampton College will learn the importance of living in a society in which people understand and respect the beliefs and values of others.

 “We teach you how to think, not what to think”

 The BV team at Okehampton College are passionate about inspiring students to become critical thinkers and preparing them to be global citizens of the twenty first century.
-In an ever increasing global society pupils are encouraged to master the skills and knowledge to be a success in all cultures and environments.
+In an ever-increasing global society pupils are encouraged to master the skills and knowledge to be a success in all cultures and environments.
 Pupils are encouraged to reflect individually on their own ideas and ways of living when exploring numerous worldviews, ethical issues and philosophical enquiry.
-To investigate what people believe and what difference this makes to how they live, enables students to gain the knowledge, understanding and skills needed to handle the questions raised by religion.
+To investigate what people, believe and what difference this makes to how they live, enables students to gain the knowledge, understanding and skills needed to handle the questions raised by religion.
 Ultimately, students at Okehampton College will learn the importance of living in a society in which people understand and respect the beliefs and values of others.

 Intent:

-The Beliefs and Values curriculum at Key stage 3-4 is designed to introduce students to a balance of disciplines which contain units of work on philosophy, theology and ethical issues.
-It also recognises a balance of Dharmic and Abrahamic religions as well as non religious world views.
-We recognise the importance of rigorous and relevant content, which can help students acquire a better understanding of the role that different religions and cultures play in today’s pluralistic world.
-Adopting a thematic approach to our schemes of work allows students to apply, compare and contrast some of the world’s major beliefs, religious and secular, to some of the ‘Big Issues’ we are faced on a day to day basis.
-Differentiated lessons and safe space within the classroom allow students to explore these issues and develop tolerance and respect for the communities in which we live.
-Fundamental to their understanding is their religious literacy, which is developed through structured key term and spelling tests, regular reading aloud and wider reading opportunities (particularly at Key Stage 4 and 5).
-Throughout all the Key Stages, Beliefs and Values provides students with the opportunity to debate and discuss thereby improving their ability to articulate verbally as well as enabling them to develop their extended writing skills.
-It also provides the students with an opportunity to reflect on their own personal views.
 The curriculum in Key Stage 3 supplies students with an initial understanding of the multicultural society in which we live and the key skills in which to discover more about the world and their individual place within this.
-We aim to develop the student’s substantive knowledge of belief and practice, to explain how this is applied in people’s lives and to evaluate and show empathy towards the different beliefs in today’s society.
+We aim to develop the student’s substantive knowledge of belief and practice, to explain how this is applied in people’s lives and to evaluate and show empathy towards the different beliefs today.
 Progression is embedded in the curriculum through effective differentiation of resources and questioning, verbal and written marking and feedback, and challenge for all.
 As students’ progress into Key Stage 4 and Key Stage 5, they are given the opportunity to explore these bigger questions on a deeper level through the study of Philosophy and Ethics, sharpening critical thinking alongside developing a student’s ability to think and theorise through issues themselves; skills which are imperative to development later in life. .
 What is learnt in our classrooms can be seen in our Curriculum Overviews, which show the composite aspects of learning per half term, whereas the Curriculum Components detail the outcomes our students will learn.

 Resources and routes:

-Beliefs and Values is taught by a team of three specialist teachers at KS3 and a team of humanities specialists at KS4 all bringing their own unique contribution to the subject.
-At KS3 teachers are guided by a curriculum plan that has been produced with guidance from the Devon Agreed Syllabus and at KS4 the compulsory AQA Religious Studies A Christianity and Buddhism course is followed.
+Beliefs and Values is taught by a team of humanities specialist teachers at KS3 and KS4, all bringing their own unique contribution to the subject.
+At KS3 teachers are guided by a curriculum plan that has been produced with guidance from the Devon Agreed Syllabus and at KS4 the compulsory AQA Religious Studies A Christianity and Islam course is followed.
 During lessons teachers allow time for students to actively engage and express themselves in discussion and debate.
-At both KS3 and KS4 all pupils receive one hour a week of Beliefs and Values.
-At A’Level we offer two popular options: Philosophy and Ethics (OCR) and Sociology (AQA) where pupils receive 4 hours a week and taught by three specialist teachers.
+At KS3 pupils receive one hour a week, at KS4 pupils receive one hour a fortnight of Beliefs and Values.

-Beliefs and Values is taught by a team of three specialist teachers at KS3 and a team of humanities specialists at KS4 all bringing their own unique contribution to the subject.
-At KS3 teachers are guided by a curriculum plan that has been produced with guidance from the Devon Agreed Syllabus and at KS4 the compulsory AQA Religious Studies A Christianity and Buddhism course is followed.
+Beliefs and Values is taught by a team of humanities specialist teachers at KS3 and KS4, all bringing their own unique contribution to the subject.
+At KS3 teachers are guided by a curriculum plan that has been produced with guidance from the Devon Agreed Syllabus and at KS4 the compulsory AQA Religious Studies A Christianity and Islam course is followed.
 During lessons teachers allow time for students to actively engage and express themselves in discussion and debate.
-At both KS3 and KS4 all pupils receive one hour a week of Beliefs and Values.
-At A’Level we offer two popular options: Philosophy and Ethics (OCR) and Sociology (AQA) where pupils receive 4 hours a week and taught by three specialist teachers.
+At KS3 pupils receive one hour a week, at KS4 pupils receive one hour a fortnight of Beliefs and Values.

 Extra-curricular opportunities: